 Iran mulls moving capital from Tehran to south coast

-- Iran is considering moving its capital from Tehran to the Gulf of Oman due to issues like traffic and pollution, as mentioned by President Masoud Pezeshkian.
+- Iran is considering moving its capital from Tehran to the Gulf of Oman due to urban challenges, including traffic and pollution, as reported by President Masoud Pezeshkian.

 16 Articles